Welcome to my teaching portfolio.

 🪚 Tiny House Build 🔨

 This was a culminating project for 7th graders.
 Students worked in small groups designing this clubhouse.
-They learned introductory technical drawing skills and then created a 3D model of their design in a 3D modeling software.
-(SketchUp and Tinkercad).
-During this project, students researched materials, put together a budget, and used carpentry skills they’d built up over the past couple of years to construct the clubhouse.
+They learned introductory technical drawing skills and then created a 3D model of their design in SketchUp and Tinkercad.
+During this project, students researched materials, put together a budget, and used carpentry skills they’d built up over a couple of years to construct the clubhouse.

 Workshop Kids Take Flight!